IlariaPilo/c-class/part-1/README.md

 printf("The response is %d and lies at address %p\n", response, resp_addr);
 // The response is 42 and lies at address 0x7fffffffd614
 ```
+A pointer to nothing is set to `NULL`.

 Since pointers are just addresses, every pointer has the same size, even though the pointed variables have different sizes.
 ```c